-From time to time, the different fluid levels in the vehicle must be checked.
-Never fill with incorrect fluids, to do so may cause serious damage to the engine.
+From time to time, the levels of the different fluids in the vehicle must be checked.
+Never confuse the fluids, to do so may cause serious damage to the engine.

-Fig. 196 Diagram for the location of the various elements
+Fig. 197 Diagram for the location of the various elements

-- 1 Radiator expansion tank
+- (1) Radiator expansion tank

 - (2) Windscreen washer fluid reservoir

 - 3 Engine oil filler cap

-- 4 Engine oil dipstick
+- (4) Engine oil dipstick

-- Brake fluid reservoir
+- 5 Brake fluid reservoir

 - 6 Vehicle battery (underneath the cover)

 The checking and replenishment of the service fluids are carried out on the components mentioned above.
-These operations are described in the \Rightarrow page 203.
+These operations are described in the $\Rightarrow$ page 201.